DerSarco/appwrite-example/readme.md

         </activity>
 ```

-We need to change a little this code, on **REPLACETHIS** we need to add our project id from AppWrite, and where is that thing? well is very easy to find, in our project dashboard we will see this little button where we can't saw directly the id but it automatically copy the id to our clipboard.
+We need to change a little this code, on **REPLACETHIS** we need to add our project id from AppWrite, and where is that thing? well is very easy to find, in our AppWrite project dashboard we will see this little button where we can't see directly the id but it automatically copy the id to our clipboard.

 ![image](./readmeimg/13.png)